 Of the five species, three (black, Sumatran and Javan) are listed as Critically Endangered on the IUCN Red List and the white rhino is Near Threatened.
-The greater one-horned rhino of India and Nepal is listed as Vulnerable but, with a fragmented population of approximately 3,500, they remain at risk.
+The greater one-horned rhino of India and Nepal is listed as Vulnerable but, with a fragmented population of less than 3,600, they remain at risk.

 Horn trafficking is undertaken by transnational organised crime networks, many involved in other trafficking activities, including ivory, pangolins and big cats.

 Demand for rhino horn comes primarily from China and Vietnam, where it is used to carve cups and trinkets, ground up as a hangover cure, party drug or in traditional medicine or displayed whole as a status symbol.

 Data has been collected from publicly available information, including government reports, enforcement agency press releases and non-governmental and academic papers, along with news media in several languages, but is not an exhaustive data set and likely represents only a fraction of actual activity between 2006-19.
 We would like to thank TRAFFIC, Robin des Bois, Education for Nature Vietnam, Wildlife Protection Society of India and ADM Capital Foundation for additional cases included in this dataset.

 This map was last updated in August 2019